 Channel-level analytics showing trending discussions, message breakdowns, and engagement metrics across Discord.

-Users could filter insights by predefined or custom time ranges—ideal for spotting trends over specific periods.
+Users could filter insights by predefined or custom time ranges.
+Ideal for spotting trends over specific periods.

 Each chart came with export and view options, allowing managers to zoom in, change date ranges, or download data.